tiazhkorobv/project/README.md

 #### Video Demo:  <URL HERE>

 ## Description:
 **YT Unhiden Mouse Pointer** is a **Chrome extension** that enhances your YouTube viewing experience by allowing you to change the cursor of the playing video.
-By default, YouTube hides the cursor when a video is playing, which can be inconvenient when you want to interact with the video controls.
+By default, YouTube hides the cursor when a video is playing, which can be inconvenient when you want to interact with the video controls and othrer extensions' UI (for instance - Reverso Content subtitles).
 This extension solves that problem by unhiding the mouse pointer whenever you hover over the video player.

 ### Features:
 Unhides the mouse pointer during video playback on YouTube.
-Improves usability by making it easier to interact with video controls and navigate through the timeline.
+Improves usability by making it easier to interact with video controls and others extensions.
-Seamless integration with the YouTube website.
-Lightweight and unobtrusive.

 ### Usage:
 Once installed, the extension will automatically activate whenever you visit YouTube.